SolWayward/Bannerlord.GameMaster/README.md

 Console commands and power tools mod for Mount & Blade II: Bannerlord providing game management through the game console.

-**Tested:** Bannerlord 1.3.9, 1.3.10, 1.3.12 beta, and works with or without Warsails.

-**BLGM** extends Bannerlord's console with powerful commands for managing heroes, clans, kingdoms, items, and game state.
-This mod is useful for taking control of your game, testing things out, fixing saves, or whatever other reason you may need to take control of your game.

-The purpose of this mod is mainly for my own use as a foundation for another mod I am working on it but it can also be useful to modders for testing, debugging, or to quickly implement functionality in their mods as well, an API is also provided.
-The mod will regular be updated with additional features and more powerful functionality.

-- All commands use the `gm.` prefix for easy organization.
-- Commands can be used by targeting entity names or entity Ids.
-- Query system is also included for quickly searching for entities.

 ## Key Features

 - **Hero Management** - Modify attributes, gold, health, relationships, life state